brunoassisp/Machine-Learning-project/README.md

 # Enron-ML-project (in construction :construction_worker:)
-The **Enron Corporation**, once a huge company from the american electric market, was involved in one of the biggest fraudes ever seem.
+The **Enron Corporation**, which was once a huge company from the american electric market, was involved in one of the biggest frauds ever seen.
 A lot of data related to **Enron** was made public, and posted to the web.

 This dataset is composed by emails and detailed financial data that is typically confidential data.